Vaughn Monroe: Personal life

 Monroe married Marian Baughman on April 2, 1940, in Jeannette, Pennsylvania, where they had met as high school students.
 They did not date during high school, but became romantically inclined toward each other when their paths crossed again in New York City, years after graduation.
 They returned to Jeannette for their wedding.
 They had two children, Candace and Christina.
 They remained married until Vaughn's death in 1973.

 An avid railroad enthusiast, Monroe collected and built HO scale model trains.
-On concert tours he had an elaborate and compact workshop that folded neatly into a valise.
-Inside were hundreds of intricate tools to build operating miniature locomotives, passenger and freight cars.
+On concert tours he had a workshop that folded into a valise.
+Inside were hundreds of tools to build operating miniature locomotives, passenger and freight cars.

 Death

 Monroe died on May 21, 1973, at Martin County Memorial Hospital in Florida, shortly after having stomach surgery for a bleeding ulcer.